Assassin’s Creed Odyssey Atlantis: getting into Atlantis, how to kill the legendary monsters

 Assassin’s Creed Odyssey Atlantis and mythological monsters guide

 At some point after the main quest “United Front” – during sequence seven, you’ll get a quest to seek the lost city of Atlantis.
-Finding it is hard enough, gaining access is harder still, but once inside there’s a few artefacts you’ll need to find.
+Finding it is hard enough, gaining access is harder still, but once inside there’s a few artefacts you’ll need to find to reveal the hidden potential of Atlantis.
 If you’d like to learn more about how to play Assassin’s Creed Odyssey, in case you’ve not played the revitalised Origins and want to get back into the series, head to our Assassin’s Creed Odyssey guide to get up to speed.

 A Family’s Legacy